knieriem/pf9/README.md

-`Pf9' is a port of some libraries and programs from `Plan9 from User Space' (http://www.swtch.com/plan9port/) to Windows using the MinGW compiler.
+_Pf9_ is a port of some libraries and programs from [_Plan9 from User Space_](https://9fans.github.io/plan9port/) to Win32 using the MinGW-w64 environment.
 A lot of files are used without modification, some need only slight adaptions.
 The actual porting has been done in lib9/mingw and libthread/mingw.c, with help of ideas from inferno and 9pm.

-See LICENSE file for which licenses apply to the source files.
+See `LICENSE` file for which licenses apply to the source files.

 For a list of ported programs see DIRS and TARG definitions in src/cmd/mkfile.